haleyhfeng/-cmpe297-special_topics/HW3/README.md

 * _**BERT - Summarization**_ (2)
 : summarize a long piece of text using XSum dataset fine-tuned with t5-small
 * _**BERT - Question-Answering**_ (3)
-: simple question and answering using SQuAD dataset fine-tuned with distilbert-base-uncased model
+: simple extractive question and answering using SQuAD dataset fine-tuned with distilbert-base-uncased model
 * _**BERT - Translation**_ (4)
 : translate english text into Romanian using WMT dataset fine-tuned with Helsinki-NLP/opus-mt-en-ro
 * _**BERT - Causal Language Modeling**_ (5)